-- No formal enforcement actions were taken by Yakima County in 2022.
+- Only notices of track-out were sent out in 2023.
+No formal enforcement actions were taken by Yakima County in 2023.

 Identification and removal of illicit discharges and connections will improve water quality discharged from the regional MS4s to area water bodies.